timKraeuter/timKraeuter.github.io/_posts/2021-07-19-visual-debugger.markdown

 headerImage: true
 projects: true
 hidden: true # don't count this post in blog pagination
-description: "This is an app to calculate your gymnastics difficulty for all the gymnasts out there."
+description: "This is a plugin for IntelliJ IDEA, which visualizes the program state as an object diagram during debugging."
 category: project
 author: timKraeuter
 externalLink: false